I lost a pet

 - Obey leash laws in your town.
 Don’t allow your dog off leash in approved off-leash areas unless you are certain he understands and will obey your command to “come” when called.
 The simple distraction of another dog, a moving car, or a scurrying squirrel can send your dog quickly out of reach.

 - Keep cats indoors when possible.
-Cats who live exclusively indoors lead healthier, longer lives than cats who live outdoors even part of the time.
+Cats who live exclusively indoors tend to lead healthier, longer lives than cats who live outdoors even part of the time.
+However, for some cats, outdoor access is essential.
 If your cat insists upon venturing outdoors, be sure that he is not out before dawn and is in before dusk.
 The twilight and evening hours are when most predators pose a threat to cats.
 Train your cat to come in at night by feeding him indoors in the early evening.

 - Prepare for the worst.
 Even indoor cats can go missing.
 All it takes is a worker or a child to leave a door ajar, a screen to come loose, or a catastrophic event to befall your home and your pampered indoor pet may find herself outdoors in foreign and hostile territory.
 Even indoor cats need to wear identification.